We don’t support this browser anymore.

 No recommendation - No news or research item is a personal recommendation to deal.
 All investments can fall as well as rise in value so you could get back less than you invest.

-Meta reported third-quarter revenue of $40.6bn ($40.0bn expected), up 20% when ignoring currency moves.
-Operating profit was up 26% to $17.4bn, significantly better than expected on good cost control, and margins rose from 40% to 43%.
+Meta reported first-quarter revenue of $42.3bn ($41.4bn expected), up 19% when ignoring currency moves.
+Operating profit was up 27% to $17.6bn, significantly better than expected on good cost control, and margins rose from 38% to 41%.

 Our view

 Taking a step back, recent changes at Meta have been profound.
-Since 2022 quarterly revenue has grown 46% while its headcount has dropped by 17%.
+Since 2022, revenue has grown over 50% while costs have been kept in check.
 This period of getting lean is what’s enabled Meta to go all guns blazing on the AI opportunities laid out before it.

-Mark Zuckerberg has been very clear that he’d rather overspend now than risk losing Meta’s leadership position.
-We think this approach is the right one, but it comes with risks.
-The cash required to build and train AI models is eye-watering, and while the impact of all this investment on the profit line is spread over time, if revenue doesn’t keep pace, margins will eventually come under pressure.
+Mark Zuckerberg has made it clear he’d rather overspend now than risk losing Meta’s leadership.
+We think that’s the right call, but it carries risks.
+Building and training AI models is enormously expensive, and while the impact on profits is spread over time, margins will come under pressure if revenue doesn’t keep pace.

-On that point, we are starting to see tangible evidence that the core advertising business is benefiting from AI.
-Advertising growth comes in two parts, price and volume.
-Meta’s scale and growing user base helps drive the volume equation.
+There’s tangible evidence the core advertising business is already benefiting from AI.
+Advertising growth comes from both price and volume.
+Meta’s scale and expanding user base help drive volume.

-The price side requires advertisers to feel they’re getting more bang for their buck.
-That’s where AI comes in, helping to optimise ad-targeting, engagement and efficiency.
-We’ve heard anecdotal stories of how these tools help advertisers, but seeing price now as a major part of ad-revenue growth suggests they’re delivering genuine improvements for Meta’s customers.
+The price side depends on advertisers feeling they’re getting more bang for their buck.
+That’s where AI comes in - optimising ad targeting, engagement, and efficiency.
+We’ve heard anecdotes about these tools’ effectiveness, but seeing price as an ongoing growth driver, despite a softer macro environment, suggests they’re delivering real value to Meta’s customers.

-Meta likes to split AI into two buckets.
-Core AI is building the tools to help engage users and improve ad performance.
-Then there’s the generative AI, the more speculative side of things, which involves new tools like Meta AI, the large language model embedded into Meta’s apps.
-These are in a much earlier phase and, along with the ongoing investment into Metaverse products, are where we see the biggest risks.
+Meta splits AI into two categories.
+Core AI supports user engagement and ad performance.
+Then there’s generative AI - the more speculative side - such as Meta AI, the large language model embedded in its apps.
+These are in much earlier stages and, along with continued investment in Metaverse products, represent the biggest risks.

 Environmental, social and governance (ESG) risk